bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.4 =
+* Tweak - Enable the "Today" button even if today's view is not accessible
+* Dev - Add indexes to relevent database columns to improve performance on large databases

 = 1.15.3 - 2022/09/13 =
 * Tweak - Improve display of calendar toolbar when the calendar is narrow
 * Fix - Possible JS error with Cache / Optimization plugins